-During the battle of Stirling, you can clearly see that the stuntman (playing the English negotiating officer) that Wallace beheads after cutting down him from his horse changes in different shots before as he approaches on horseback.
+During the battle of Stirling, you can clearly see that the stuntman (playing the English negotiating officer) that Wallace beheads after knocking him off his horse changes in different shots as he approaches on horseback.

 Just before the Battle of Falkirk, Edward is talking to Robert Bruce with a helmet on and The Bruce is on Edward's left.
 The camera angle changes to Edward's right side and The Bruce is on Edward's right.
 This happens two or three times.

 In one of the major battles, Wallace is charging down a hill with a large sword in his hand.
 During the charging it changes to being a small pick axe type tool.
 Then around the middle of the charge there is a quick shot change and almost from the same angle the pick axe has disappeared.
 It then changes back to a large sword, a quick change back to the pick axe, then back to the large sword.